How To Use Essential Oils

 10 Different Ways Of Using Essential Oils

 There are many different ways in which to effectively use essential oils, but the most common method is inhalation.
+Learn about inhaling essential oils, and all of the other common ways of using essential oils in this 10 Different Ways Of Using Essential Oils list:

-1. Inhaling Essential Oils
+1. Inhaling Undiluted Essential Oils

 There are many essential oils which can positively impact mood.
 Some of the most common essential oils for uplifting our spirits are: